warelab/release-notes/oryza/PanOryza Release 8---2024-08-08.md

 - _Oryza sativa_ Japonica Nipponbare (IRGSP1): XX million SNPs were assigned standard rsIDs provided by the [European Variation Archive](https://www.ebi.ac.uk/eva/).

-- New variation data from kindly provided by Julie T and Andy Pereira from the University of Arkansas:
+- New variation data from ...
+USDA ... kindly provided by Julie T and Andy Pereira from the University of Arkansas:

   1) Mini-core: 6.5M SNPs in 200 rice accessions [REF]
   2) RDP1: X SNPs in Y rice accessions [REF]